-Signature massage is a full body relaxation massage, which completely done on all ten meridian lines or ten human bodily systems including reproductive and excretory system, to suit individual needs and life force energy flow.
+Signature massage is a full body massage, which completely done on all ten meridian lines or ten human bodily systems including reproductive and excretory system, to suit individual needs and life force energy flow.

 A master once said